qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

     }

 As you can see, a ``showTweet`` data event is fired here.
-This data event has to be defined in the ``events`` section of the “Tweets” class:
+This data event has to be defined in the ``events`` section of the "Tweets" class:
 ::

     events : {